DrJieTao/ba505-docs/syllabus.md

 and are based on the following business applications.
 + __HealthStats Project__: This project is designed to provide __Just-in-Time__ practice with Python, Jupyter, and GitHub.
 In each part you will complete a short assignment that applies what you have learned in the classroom that week.
 Do not do assignments until they are assigned.
 They may change at any time until they are formally assigned.

++ The last part of the coding assignment will be a miniature version of your final project.You should consider using the notebook provided for the part for your final project presentation/report.

 You are __encouraged to collaborate__ with your peers.
 However, you are also responsible for learning the key lessons of each assignment.
 So, if you need help, ask for it and pay attention to the answers.
 If you know how to help someone (without doing the work for them), then please help them out.

 ### Final Project